maidsafe/safe_network/ant-node/README.md

-# Safe Network Node (sn_node)
+# Autonomi Node

 ## Overview

-The `sn_node` directory provides the `safenode` binary and Python bindings for the Safe Network node implementation.
+The `ant-node` directory provides the `antnode` binary and Python bindings for the Safe Network node implementation.
 This directory contains the core logic for node operations, including API definitions, error handling, event management, and data validation.

 ## Table of Contents